ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW2.md

 ## Analyzing Data

 ::::::Exercise
-In this exercise you will analyze the data from Exercise 2 to determine if a rubber band obeys Hooke's Law.
+In this exercise you will analyze the data from Exercise 2 to determine if your spring obeys Hooke&rsquo;s Law.

-1. Graph $\Delta y$ vs $m$, with $m$ as the independent variable.
+1. Graph $\Delta y$ vs. $m$, with $m$ as the independent variable.

 :::Question

-1. Based on the equation you derived in last week's lab, what should the functional form of this plot be (e.g. quadratic, root, linear, exponential, etc.)?
+1. Based on the equation you derived in last week&rsquo;s lab, what should the functional form of this plot be (*e.g.*, quadratic, root, linear, exponential, etc.)?

 2. What is the shape of your graph?
 Does it match your expectation?
 :::

 You will be determining $k$ from the slope, $s$, of your plot.
-Just like the previous lab, you will need to propagate the uncertainty from your slope $s$ to your value of $k$.
-Very similar to last week, the equation for the uncertainty in $k$, which we denote by $\delta k$, is given in terms of the uncertainty in the slope $s$, which we denote by $\delta s$:
+Just as in the previous lab you found the uncertainty in the value of *g* from the uncertanties in *T* and *L* for your pendulum, you will need to calculate how the uncertainty in your slope $s$ propagates in your calculation of the value of $k$.
+This calculation is very similar to the one that you used in the previous lab.
+The uncertainty in $k$, which we denote by $\delta k$, is given in terms of the uncertainty in the slope $s$, which we denote by $\delta s$, by the following equation:

-:::Equation
+:::Equation uncertainty
 $$
 \delta k = \frac{k}{s}\delta s
 $$
 :::

-2. Use your knowledge from last week and the information on uncertainty provided to determine the spring constant and your uncertainty.
+2. Use your knowledge from last week and the information on uncertainty provided, to determine the spring constant and the uncertainty in it.

 :::Question
 What is the spring constant for your spring?
 :::

 ::: Question
-Does your spring appear to obey Hooke's law?
+Does your spring appear to obey Hooke&rsquo;s law?
 Explain your reasoning.
 :::

 ::::::